Building Safety Inspection Programme update

 If you or your potential buyer have been affected by a lender raising concerns with a Tri Fire certificate, please email our Fire Safety Engagement team as soon as possible.

 We understand that this situation may be difficult and frustrating for residents.
-We apologise for any stress this may cause and will do everything we can to ensure that inspections are reviewed, and where necessary undertaken again, as quickly as possible.
+We apologise for any stress this may cause and will do everything we can to ensure that inspections are reviewed and, where necessary, undertaken again as quickly as possible.

 Read more about our charging policy.